xzhu628/xzhu628.github.io/_pages/Group.md

 <br>
 2. Keyang Xuan
  <br>
 Keyang is a graduate intern at National Renewable Energy Laboratory.
-He is currently a MCS student student in University of Illinois, Urbana-Champaign (UIUC).
+He is currently a MSc student student in University of Illinois, Urbana-Champaign (UIUC).
 Keyang is working with us on grid edge resource flexibility prediction with social impact integrated.
 <br>
 <br>
 3. Ruiqi Li